VeinsOfTheEarth/RivGraph/docs/source/index.rst

 canonical notebooks in ``examples/``.
 Delta workflows additionally require shoreline and inlet definitions, while river workflows require image exit sides.

-This site is organized as lightweight documentation around the source code and example notebooks:
+This site is organized around the source code and example notebooks:

 - notebooks in ``examples/`` are the canonical runnable examples
 - narrative pages explain inputs, assumptions, and common workflow steps